 No!
 We're a couple of Altoona transplants who wanted to preserve Altoona's history and bring something tasty to the community.
 One thing we wanted to see in Altoona was a comfortable place for the whole family to relax or grab something to eat/drink downtown, close to the library, post office, and City Hall.
 When the building came up for sale, we decided to take a big risk and invest in it ourselves.
 We kept thinking that the space would make a great coffee shop/bakery, and figured somebody better do it!

 We have a small kitchen so we are somewhat limited in what we can produce in a given day.
 Since nearly everything is scratch-made in-house, we need to rotate the menu to bring you different, tasty options.
-However, as we go forward, if there are menu options in particularly high demand, we may consider adding those items daily.

 Currently, the building has a full basement that we use for dry storage and mechanicals.
 The main floor houses our coffee shop and kitchen.
 The second story offers two, one-bedroom apartments.
 Historically, the building was most recently a barber shop (60+ years) and appraisal business.
 Prior to that, it was a photography business and, it appears, also a hardware or general store.